 STAGE 1: SWADDLER

-- Place your baby inside the sleep bag, and zip up.
+- Put your baby in the sleep bag and zip up.

 Do not, under any circumstances, use the wrap piece with any other sleep bag other than the one it came with.
 It is designed to be used only with its corresponding sleep bag in size XS.
 The Velcro on the sleep bag and swaddle wrap keeps everything secure and plays an important safety role in ensuring that loose fabric does not become a hazard to your baby.